renathossain/C01Lab3/README.md

 # C01Lab3

-Implemented front end and backend for a note-taking app.
+Implemented frontend and backend for a note-taking app.
 Functionalities added:
 - deleteNote
 - patchNote
 - deleteAllNotes